camlin-tan/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `HealthNote` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC01 - Delete a patient**
+#### **Use case: UC01 - Delete a patient**

+Preconditions: <br>
+`The user has access to the patient list and knows the index of the patient they want to delete.`

 **MSS**

-1. User requests to <u>list patients (UC05)</u>
-2. HealthNote shows a list of patients
-3. User requests to delete a specific patient in the list
+1. Actor requests to delete a specific patient in the list.
-4. HealthNote deletes the patient
+2. System deletes the patient.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
-HealthNote shows an error message.
+System shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

-**Use case: UC02 - Add a patient**
+#### **Use case: UC02 - Add a patient**

 **MSS**

-1. User requests to add a patient using the add command with required parameters.
+1. Actor requests to add a patient with required parameters.
-2. HealthNote adds the patient to the system.
+2. System adds the patient to the system.
+3. System shows a confirmation message including the details of the added patient.
+4. System updates the displayed patient list.

     Use case ends.